 Ribs are calcified and project an anechoic shadow, as sound waves cannot penetrate through bone.
 The only exception to this finding is found at the costochondral joints, where ribs become cartilaginous and allow sound to penetrate through the rib.

 Because of the opposition of the parietal and visceral pleura, the pleural line typically appears as a single, bright white line comprised between rib shadows (Figure 56-1).
-However, the parietal pleura can be separated from the visceral pleura by a ...
+However, the parietal pleura can be separated from the visceral pleura ...